Do you want to live your healthiest life, and SAVE the planet at the same time?

 When you read labels, look at the first 3 ingredients and make sure they are natural and preferably organic.
 Ideally, the entire list should be made up of natural, recognisable ingredients.
 Scan the list for known offenders: parabens, fragrance/parfum, other poly-syllabic synthetics, etc. Read the full list here.

 Most conventional creams are bulked out with thickeners and feel enhancers.
 Big brands try to bolster their watered-down formulas with a few natural actives because it’s much cheaper to formulate this way.

 Look for waterless formulas.
 Check the ingredients.
 If the list contains water/aqua in the top three, the formula is water-based.
 A waterless formula will be far more concentrated and less likely to contain harmful chemicals.

 If you prefer a water-based formula, look for products that contain 100% natural ingredients and use a naturally-derived preservation system (citric acid, potassium sorbate, benzyl alcohol, salicylic acid, glycerine, sorbic acid, etc.).
-When in doubt check this list of ingredients to avoid.

 4. Don’t Skip The Fine Print